Brexit Effect: House Prices And Mortgage Rates (Latest)

-Have mortgage rates been impacted by Brexit?
+Have mortgage interest rates been impacted by Brexit?

-In a bid to keep the economy moving, The Bank of England (BofE) opted to cut the bank rate (the interest rate the BofE pays to commercial banks that hold money with them) to a new record low of 0.25% soon after the Brexit vote in August 2016.
+In a bid to keep the economy moving, the Bank of England (BofE) opted to cut the bank rate (the interest rate the BofE pays to commercial banks that hold money with them) to a new record low of 0.25% soon after the Brexit vote in August 2016.

 Since then, we’ve seen two subsequent increases to bring it up to the current 0.75% rate.

 This is important to note, because mortgage lenders tend to adjust their own interest rates in a similar direction - when the BofE’s rate goes up, lenders’ rates typically increase by roughly the same amount.
-This increases many people’s mortgage payments.
+This increases many people’s monthly mortgage payments.